apache/zookeeper/src/recipes/README.txt

 6) The various recipes are in ../../docs/recipes.html or ../../docs/reciped.pdf.
 Also, this is not an exhaustive list by any chance.
 Zookeeper is used (and can be used) for more than what we have listed in the docs.

+7) To run the c tests in all the recipes,
+- make sure the main zookeeper c libraries in {top}/src/c/ are compiled.
+Run autoreconf -if;./configure; make.
+The libaries will be installed in {top}/src/c/.libs.
+- run autoreconf if;./configure;make run-check
+  in src/recipes/$recipename/src/c